Italian literature: Giuseppe Parini

 The leading figure of the literary revival of the 18th century was Giuseppe Parini.
-Born in a Lombard village in 1729, he was educated at Milan, and as a youth was known among the Arcadian poets by the name of Darisbo Elidonio.
-Even as an Arcadian, Parini showed originality.
 In a collection of poems he published at twenty-three years of age, under the name of Ripano Eupilino, the poet shows his faculty of taking his scenes from real life, and in his satirical pieces he exhibits a spirit of outspoken opposition to his own times.
-These poems, though derivative, indicate a resolute determination to challenge the literary conventionalities.
-Improving on the poems of his youth, he showed himself an innovator in his lyrics, rejecting at once Petrarchism, Secentismo and Arcadia, the three maladies that he thought had weakened Italian art in the preceding centuries.
-In the Odi the satirical note is already heard, but it comes out more strongly in Del giorno, in which he imagines himself to be teaching a young Milanese patrician all the habits and ways of gallant life; he shows up all its ridiculous frivolities, and with delicate irony unmasks the futilities of aristocratic habits.
-Dividing the day into four parts, the Mattino, the Mezzogiorno, the Vespero, and the Notte, he describes the trifles of which they were made up, and the book thus assumes major social and historical value.
-As an artist, going straight back to classical forms, aspiring to imitate Virgil and Dante, he opened the way to the school of Vittorio Alfieri, Ugo Foscolo and Vincenzo Monti.
-As a work of art, the Giorno is wonderful for its delicate irony.
-The verse has new harmonies; sometimes it is a little hard and broken, as a protest against the Arcadian monotony.
+Improving on the poems of his youth, he showed himself an innovator in his lyrics, rejecting at once Petrarchism, Secentismo and Arcadia.
+In the Odi the satirical note is already heard, but it comes out more strongly in Del giorno, which assumes major social and historical value.
+As an artist, going straight back to classical forms, he opened the way to the school of Vittorio Alfieri, Ugo Foscolo and Vincenzo Monti.
+As a work of art, the Giorno is sometimes a little hard and broken, as a protest against the Arcadian monotony.